firefoxos-gamedev/book/initialization.md

 Second step happens in the kitchen.
 The cook needs to have the ingredients ready so that your order can be prepared.
 Ingredients are assets that need to be there or the food can't be prepared correctly.
 Imagine a cook running to and from a super market while your order is prepared, I assure you it will be the last time you have dinner in that place.

-In a game assets are all the resources such as images, sounds and auxiliary files that need to be loaded before the game is playable.
+In a game, assets are all the resources such as images, sounds and auxiliary files that need to be loaded before the game is playable.
 We've all seen web pages loading stuff while displaying stuff.
-You get a lot of relayout, reflows and repaints operation.
-We learned not to care much about it but imagine if this happened in a game of Super Mario, you're there trying to play while the level and enemies are still loading.
+You get a lot of relayouts, reflows and repaints operations.
+We learned not to care much about it but imagine if this happened in a game of Super Mario and you're there trying to play while the level and enemies are still loading.
 That leads to a poor experience.

 Third step is preparing your food.
 With the assets available, the cook can work the magic and deliver a nice plate.
 This is where your game uses all the needed resources to initialize the game itself.
 Following our Super Mario example, this is loading the maps and building the level.

 Fourth step is having dinner!
-This is the fun step, so this is also our game playing step.
+This is the fun step. (a.k.a.: our game playing step).

 Fifth step, dinner is over and you're going home.
 This is when the user decides its time to go and closes your game.